 The Speaker also visits schools in the borough to talk about the work of the Council and civic responsibility, and conducts tours of the Council Chamber and the Speaker’s Parlour for community groups.

-Donations to the Speaker's charities can also be sent to the Speaker's Office.
-Cheques should be made payable to the Speaker's charity.
-Alternatively, use the Speaker's fundraising page.
+Donations to the Speaker’s charities can also be sent to the Speaker’s Office.
+Cheques should be made payable to the Speaker’s charity.

 The 2 Young Speakers of Hackney are selected from Hackney Youth Parliament members.
 As well as being a voice for the parliament, the Speakers will be working towards improving the lives of young people in the borough, by championing the youth voice, attending Council meetings and working directly with the Mayor and Speaker.

 If you’d like to become a Young Speaker of Hackney you will have the chance next year at the 2020 Youth Parliament election where you can declare your interest as a manifesto pledge.

 Guided tours of Hackney Town Hall take place regularly.
 Tours also take place as part of Open House London each year.

 Up to 30 people can attend a tour, which also includes a visit to the Hackney Town Hall vaults, a historical display on civic life in the borough.

 If you’d like to book a group tour, please contact us on the details on this page.